Vito Bratta

-Bio
+Biography

 Bratta began playing guitar at the age of 13 and later became a member of a cover band from New Jersey called Dreamer.
 In 1982, he was a frontrunner to replace Bernie Tormé in Ozzy Osbourne's band but clashed with manager Sharon Osbourne and lost out to Brad Gillis.
 He was then asked to replace Ace Frehley in Kiss but declined after being asked to change his name to "something less ethnic".

 In 1983 he formed White Lion together with Mike Tramp where he was a member until the band's breakup in 1991.
 During the band's heyday he often played a headless Steinberger or ESP guitars.
 In the September 1989 issue of Guitar World, he graced the cover for the first time.

 When White Lion disbanded in September 1991, he soon started a short-lived project together with singer John Levesque that they called "Civil War" but that soon dissolved.

-The last available guitar track Vito did was a guest appearance on the Coven, Pitrelli, O'Reilly 1992 album CPR, on the track E-11 where he plays the final solo.
+The last available guitar tracks Vito did was a guest appearance on the Coven, Pitrelli, Reilly 1992 album CPR, on the track E-11 where he plays the first, third and fifth solo.
+He also played one of the middle solos on the AC/DC cover "Back in black".

 After 1992, he has rarely been seen in public.
 He still lives where he grew up on Staten Island where he works to take care of his family.

 In 2003, Mike Tramp attempted to reunite with Bratta but was unsuccessful.
 Tramp talked about Bratta in later interviews with Anarchy Music, claiming Bratta was always quiet and maintained a certain distance from the rest of the band.